glenngartner/Bloc/README.md

 These folders are separated into program phases

 * 01 - Rails Web Development
-* 02 - Front End
+* 02 - Frontend Web Development
-* 03 - Software Development
+* 03 - Software Engineering Principles
+* 04 - Open Source Apprenticeship

 ### Within each phase, folders are created for each week: